Lots of people complain about how boring the drive is through much of Nevada, Utah, Arizona and New Mexico.

 We walked over later at night and I read the sign about "Covid-19 Mass Times" How odd these times are.
 I'm guessing Catholic masses have put a temporary halt to the part of mass that I used to dread as a kid.
 I was about 11 when we were asked to acknowledge those near us in the pews.
 "Peace be with you..."
 As a shy kid I hated shaking hands with strangers.

 Last night, we also walked down to see the lovely, Loretto Chapel.
 The lit up church seemed so safe and peaceful.
+So I thought about churches, as we drove TX 71, towards Houston.
+I spotted 2 different church gatherings meeting outside under tents.
+One was a mostly African American congregation and the other looked Latino.

 It was 10 am when we passed the large lot and fenced in arena.
 The lot was packed with trucks, mostly.
 I saw no horses.
 I saw no people, because they were all inside, the warehouse-like, church.